[updated to expand on the limits on government-side licensing once the (e) exploit is in operation–5/19/17]

 Within any opportunity to acquire a license to a subject invention, then, companies in the option consortium could have various alternatives.
 A given invention could be offered FRAND–non-exclusively, under fair, reasonable, and non-discriminatory terms, so everyone gets the same deal (and therefore does know the deal that anyone else also is getting–no need for secrecy).
 Or an invention could be offered under a bid-for-value license, in which option holders bid for first access (say, a six month lead) or for what the FRAND value should be (a high FRAND value might limit how many companies exercise their option, and so give standing to the companies that really want to work the invention).
 Or an invention could be offered on a sole basis–and companies bid (if there are enough) on that basis.
 Of course, if the sole license is offered as an (e)(1) sublicense, anyone losing the bid might go applying to the federal agency for an exclusive license, unless that’s something that’s also anticipated in the (e)(1) option.

 In any case, one can see how this circumvention is built into the apparatus of Bayh-Dole.
 It involves pretty much the same rights as the more well known approach (electing to retain title) but trades off some risks (cost of patenting, nonprofit use of licensing income, restrictions on assignment, 35 USC 203 march-in) for others (federal patenting and licensing practices–feds could blow the patent rights or license royalty free, the restricted march-in under (e)(2)).
 Under the (e)(1) license, a university still may grant a sublicense with the same commercial scope as under the title-first approach–it’s just that the sublicense will not involve an assignment of the invention (as many university conventional exclusive licenses are) and will require “expeditious” efforts at practical application.
 The government, of course, could grant its own non-exclusive licenses–but with stiffer terms (requiring a plan, and the like).
-The exclusive commercial positions that matter, then, would not be based on the original license, but in the other patent positions that any licensee already has or can develop and protect by patent before other licensees figure out what has to be done.
-If that set of patent positions in background technology and improvements taken by competing licensees becomes a tangle, then the competitors can work out standards or cross-licenses to get on with things–or stare at each other for twenty years, having soiled their own stinkin’ dens.
+The exclusive commercial positions that matter, then, would not be based on the original license, but in any other patent positions that any licensee already has or can develop and protect by patent before other licensees figure out what has to be done.
+If the set of patent positions in background technology and improvements taken by competing licensees becomes a tangle, then the competitors can work out standards or cross-licenses to get on with things–or stare at each other for twenty years, having soiled their own stinkin’ dens.

 The most interesting part about the (e)(1) circumvention, however, is the idea of building one’s base of company participants before there’s any invention–even before there’s any federal funding agreement.
 Build that company base because you want to partner with these companies around the benefits of federal research, not just when you have a patent loaded and cocked as a threat to industry that attracts speculators who thrive on monetizing such threats.
 An (e)(1) based practice, even if it spills over into the conventional elect-to-retain-title practice, presents a completely different and completely workable way of managing subject inventions.